 Covilha is a small city of 51.797 inhabitants, located in Portugal inland, distanced 200 km from Lisbon and 250km from Porto, the capital and the second biggest city of Portugal.
 Covilhã is situated on the southeast slope of Serra da Estrela and is the nearest Portuguese city to the highest point of Continental Portugal.
 Its history is marked by the wool industry and creativity has always been rooted in its people.
 The reception of migrants is a new reality in the city but promoting their integration into society is already a priority, as the city is committed to promote inter-culturalism through civic participation.
 New Hand Lab believes that can contribute to the welcoming process and integration of migrants and other minorities by promoting creative exchanges.
 It will host the (A) Audio-Visual Laboratory and (B) Textiles Laboratory.

 The city of Gothenburg shows a high level of socioeconomic as well as ethnic residential segregation.
 Despite the continuously stated aim in physical planning to achieve residential neighbourhood compositions characterised by mixed forms of housing and tenure, and achieving ethnic and social mix on the neighbourhood level, the city is and remains significantly segregated along these lines.
 (Informally we speak of segregation on “class and colour” lines to signal the interaction of racialized and class-based discriminations.)
 HDK-Valand has previously worked with community-wide and self-organized initiatives such as the River of Light Festival and the Support Group Network.
-Drawing upon this history of relationship and cooperation experience the programme actions of HDK-Valand Academy, will map, invite and nurture emergent producers, wider publics and new audiences through two key visual arts laboratories: (A) Learning from Civil-Society Collaborations and the Self-Organised (through our experience working with SGN and the River of Light Festival); and the participant-led: (B) Textiles and Storytelling.
+Drawing upon this history of relationship and cooperation experience the programme actions of HDK-Valand Academy, will map, invite and nurture emergent producers, wider publics and new audiences through two key visual arts laboratories: (A) Learning from River of Light (C) Learning from the Support Group Network (C) What is your creative practice?#1 “Young, Queer and Talented” (D) What is your creative practice?#2 “We Work With Textiles” (E) The Cooperative Business Model & Social Enterprise in Sweden (F) What is your creative practice?#3 “We DIY This in Gothenburg” (G) “Look at what I can do!”
+Online presence for creative practitioners (H) Can I Study More?
+How to access further creative education based on international qualifications and prior learning.